sfrisk/webcomics-cms/content/news/the-wenches-are-back-in-town.md

 That being said, Tavern Wenches will be rebooted on January 13, 2020.

-To keep up to date with the latest updates, you can follow me on [Instagram](https://www.instagram.com/friskycomics/), [Facebook](https://www.facebook.com/TavernWenches/), and [Twitter](https://twitter.com/sarahfrisk).
+To keep up to date with the latest updates, you can follow me on [Instagram](https://www.instagram.com/friskycomics/), [Facebook](https://www.facebook.com/TavernWenches/), and [Twitter](https://twitter.com/sarahfrisk) or subscribe to our [Mailing List](https://mailchi.mp/b006f726f0e0/tavern-wenches) to get all the Tavern Wenches updates sent direct to your email!

 I've missed you peeps.